Bronze Criteria

 Handler should be led down with a blanket on.
 Dog gently pulls the blanket off the handler.
 Dog should not be ragging or playing with the blanket.

-Dog pushes a ball or another item along the floor with their nose for at least 1 metre.
+Dog pushes a ball or another item along the floor with their nose for at least 1 body length.

 Quiet

-Placing the dog in a stay, the handler backs away from the dog until there is 5m between them.
-The dog is then recalled and should return to the handler directly without wandering off.
+Placing the dog in a stay, the handler backs away from the dog until there is 5 body lengths between them.
+The dog is then recalled and should return directly without wandering off.

 Retrieve a Flat Item

-The dog must retrieve a flat item (such as a container lid or a credit card) from the floor and pass it to the handler.
+The dog must retrieve a flat item (see examples below) from the floor, at least 1 body length away, and pass it to the handler.

 Retrieve an Umbrella